Hounds of the Baskerville (sic)

 During his long tenure with the Hounds, Mangler would see the Chicago Sherlockian community grow from two scion societies of the Baker Street Irregulars to more than nine.
 But his focus was always on the Hounds, and he held them on a short leash until 2005 when failing health made it necessary to turn over his position.
 He chose Donald J. Terras of Evanston, IL, as his successor.
 In Terras’ words, “Bob was recuperating after surgery in a rehabilitation center not far from my residence.
 It was his birthday, so I went to visit and was more or less told I would be succeeding him as head of the pack.
 There really wasn’t very much discussion about the matter.”

-Don Terras had been introduced to the Chicago Sherlockian world in 1984 by Ely Liebow, a colleague at Northeastern Illinois University and nationally known Holmesian authority.
-Terras made his way up through the officer ranks to serve as president of Hugo’s Companions and of the Criterion Bar Association, another Chicago Sherlockian scion.
-He was The Companion’s Sir Hugo while presiding over their 50th anniversary festivities and, at the same time, project manager and contributing editor of Hugo’s Companions: The First 50 years of a Sherlockian Scion Society (Windy City Press, 1999).
-In 2003, he helped plan and served as chairman and Master of Ceremonies for “A Doyle Family Dinner” at Chicago’s Newberry Library, celebrating the establishment of the Newberry’s C. Frederick Kittle Collection of Doyleana.
-To help commemorate this event, Terras, at the same time Senior Lecturer of Anthropology at Northeastern Illinois University, arranged for the school to publish a limited-edition book, Sir Arthur Conan Doyle and Sherlock Holmes (NEIU Press, 2003).
-And so, at the Hounds dinner on October 7, 2005, Terras was welcomed as successor to Mangler as Master of the Hounds.
-At the same meeting, he was also inducted into the ranks of the BSI.
-Recognizing that Terras’ work includes management of a unit of local government while residing in a lighthouse, he was given the Investiture of The Politician, the Lighthouse, and the Trained Cormorant, the title of an intriguing unpublished account mentioned in the Holmes canon.
+Don Terras had been introduced to the Chicago Sherlockian scene in 1985 by Ely Liebow, A colleague at Northeastern Illinois University and nationally known Holmesian authority.
+Terras made his way up through the officer ranks to serve as president of Hugo’s Companions (est. 1949) and also served a term as president of The Criterion Bar Association (est. 1968) both Chicago Sherlockian scions.
+He was president of the Companions while presiding over their 50th anniversary festivities and served as project manager and contributing editor of Hugo’s Companions: The first Fifty Years of a Sherlockian Scion Society (Windy City Press, 1999).
+In 2003, he helped plan and served as chairman for “A Doyle Family Dinner” at Chicago’s Newberry Library, celebrating the establishment of the Newberry’s C. Fred Kittle Collection of Doyleana.
+To help commemorate the event, Terras, Senior Lecturer of Anthropology at Northeastern Illinois University, arranged for the school to publish a limited edition book, Sir Arthur Conan Doyle and Sherlock Holmes (NEIU Press, 2003).

 To the present day The Hounds enjoy a respected patriarchal status in the Sherlockian world, which includes well over 300 recognized scion societies in the U.S. and over 400 worldwide.
 The Hounds anchor Sherlockian activities in Chicago, the foundation from which many other local scion societies have sprung, making the Windy City one of the most active centers for the appreciation and study of the Sherlock Holmes canon and written work of Sir Arthur Conan Doyle.